 Dungeon Master’s Guide

 Often abbreviated to the “DM’s Guide”, this book holds all the rules used by the Dungeon Master themselves, as well as some good guidelines for designing and running your own adventure.
-It’s also full of various environmental and subtle threats, including poisons, traps and even insanity.
+It’s also full of various environmental and non-living threats, including poisons, traps and even insanity.

 The Monster Manual is the undeniable companion to the Dungeon Master’s Guide, holding the stats and details for the hundreds of monsters, minions and mortals who populate your game.
 This book is the DM’s point of reference for every living creature, with their health, weaknesses and abilities all laid out, as well as having lore and flavour text to help inform and inspire the way you run adventures.
+Want a great boss for your players to fight?
+Want an ally they’ll enjoy having around?
+Want to give your summoners more options on what to create?
+This is the book for you.

 Miniatures are basically tiny models of characters, whether players or NPCs, that can be used either to represent people on the adventure grid or just as fun mementos of your characters once the campaign’s over.
-They’re by no means vital – you could represent your warlock with a rock or a button if you need to – but it’s a lot more fun to have little statues snarling at each other from across the table.
+They’re by no means vital – you could represent your tabaxi warlock with a rock or a button if you wanted to – but it’s a lot more fun to have little statues snarling at each other from across the table.
 There’s a huge range of miniatures to pick from, and some of them come unpainted, allowing you to customise and colour them yourself for that extra personal touch.

 Dungeon Master’s Screen

 This little partition serves two purposes: one, to hide the DM’s notes and machinations from prying eyes (it’s more common than you think), but it also has a lot of useful rules on the back, usually the most commonly-invoked ones for ease of use.
 Not sure what it means when a character is charmed or exhausted?
 That’s right there, without having to check the books for that information.
-There are actually two official DM Screens available, but the “Reincarnated” screen is the better one, as the rules it tells you about are a lot more helpful on a moment-to-moment basis.
+There are actually two official DM Screens available, but the “Reincarnated” screen is the better one, as the rules it displays are a lot more helpful on a moment-to-moment basis.

 Expansion and Setting Books

 These kinds of texts don’t offer new adventures wholesale, but they do offer new options – new monsters, new classes, races, spells, rules and more, giving new opportunities to enhance and craft your own characters and campaigns.
 There’s a huge amount to pick from, but Eberron: Rising from the Last War and Volo’s Guide to Monsters are excellent starting points, as the first one leans hard into steampunk magic (with options for magic robot characters and flying pirate ships), while the latter offers a huge range of new beasts and abilities for both players and DMs.
+You can actually check our sister site, Dicebreaker, for reviews of Eberron or a full range of easy-read how-to guides for Dungeons and Dragons as a whole.

 If you don’t feel like writing your own adventure or just like the sound of one of the existing ones, D&D has a huge range of campaign “modules” designed to provide countless hours of entertainment.
 There are different genres, difficulty levels and twists to each one.
 There’s actually too many to go into now, but we’ve laid out a more comprehensive guide to Dungeons and Dragon 5E Campaign Adventure Books right here.